SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-protocols.md

 - device:updateFirmwareVersion
   - Stores to the device managed object with the `c8y_Hardware` fragment &ldquo;revision&rdquo; property.

-Actions that are relevant for connectivity monitoring (/4):
+Actions that are relevant for connectivity monitoring (object id /4):
 - connectivity:updateCellId
   - Stores to the device managed object with the `c8y_Mobile` fragment &ldquo;cellId&rdquo; property.
 - connectiviy:updateSmnc